How To Commission a Painting

 Step 5) The Painting Process

-As I paint your commission I'll email you through photographs of my progress at various stages, this way you can see how your painting is coming along and get the chance to suggest any alterations or tweaks that you may like to see.
-It's always easier to make any changes at these earlier stages if there's something you'd like adjusted, however it is still possible to tweak elements and make small changes nearer the final stages of the painting.
+As I paint your commission I'll email you through photographs of my progress at various stages, this way you can see how your painting is progressing, and get the chance to suggest any alterations or tweaks that you may like to see as we go along.
+It's always easier to make any changes at these earlier stages of a painting if there's something you'd like adjusted, however it is still possible to tweak elements and make small changes nearer the final stages of the painting if needed.

 Step 6) Time Frame

 Your painting will take approximately 6 weeks to paint, which includes drying and varnishing time.
-The start date is dependent on my work load at the time, but I'll let you know this when you first enquire.
+The start date is dependent on my waiting list at the time, but I'll let you know the approximate start date when you first enquire.

 Step 7) Framing